 Two precious parcels of land are home to Luna Estate’s vineyards - Blue Rock and Eclipse.
 From ancient seabed to river terrace, their two distinct terroirs allow them to create wines that truly reflect place.
 Pinot Noir focused, they also produce delicious Sauvignon Blanc, Riesling, Pinot Gris, Rose, Chardonnay and Syrah.

 The World of Wine when writing about Top Wine Destinations, said:

 “Of the many fine wine producers there today, Luna Estate is one to know and visit.….Wines for tasting are from the estate and single vineyard sites each showcasing their own distinctive profile, flavours & textures.’

-When we visited in March, our clients commented on the tasty menu, so we're having a tasting & lunch here.
+When we visited last March, our clients commented on the tasty menu, so we're having a tasting & lunch here.